Eight Forest Lane

 Instructions

-• Bring a large pot of water to a boil over high heat and cook the noodles according to package directions.
-Drain and add back to the pot.
+• Bring a large pot of water to a boil over high heat.
+Cook the noodles according to the package directions.
+Drain, reserving a little of the cooking water, and return the noodles to the pot.

-• Meanwhile, make the sauce by adding all of the ingredients into a small bullet blender or food processor and mix until creamy.
-You can also add to a jar and shake vigorously to combine instead.
+• Meanwhile, make the sauce by combining all of the ingredients in a small bowl and whisking until smooth and creamy.
+Alternatively, add everything to a jar with a lid and shake vigorously to combine.

-• Pour the sauce over the cooked noodles and heat on low, tossing the noodles until they are completely coated in the sauce.
-Add a splash more water if the noodles get too sticky as you want the sauce to be smooth and creamy.
+• Pour the sauce over the cooked noodles and place the pot over low heat.
+Toss the noodles until they're fully coated in the sauce.
+If the noodles start to stick, add a splash of the reserved cooking water to loosen the sauce and keep it creamy.

-• Serve topped with spring onions, fresh chilli and crushed peanuts if you like.
+• Serve immediately, topped with spring onions, fresh chilli and crushed peanuts, if desired.

 Nutrition